HariomTavar/HariomTavar/README.md

 ---

 ### 🧠 About Me
-I’m a **Computer Science Engineering student from Madhya Pradesh, India**, passionate about designing interactive user interfaces and building reliable full-stack solutions.
-Currently exploring modern web technologies and creative digital branding — combining **design thinking** with **technical innovation**.
+I’m a **Computer Science student** with a deep passion for **web & app development, technology, and problem-solving**.
+I specialize in crafting **innovative and scalable solutions**, leveraging my expertise in **Figma, Java, JavaScript, Tailwind CSS, Next.js, React, React Native, and MySQL**.

+Beyond coding, I thrive in **team collaborations**, brainstorming ideas, and turning concepts into reality.
+My mission is to **build impactful solutions that drive change**, not just work a job.
+I aim to be part of something **bigger than myself**, contributing to projects that truly make a difference.

-💡 Available for **internships and collaborative projects** — let’s connect and build the future together!
+Let’s connect and **build the future together! 🚀**

 ---